MYH1299/MarineGPTest/README.md

 (use Vicuna)
 2- Replace the files from this Git
 3- Navigate to the MarineGPT file
-4- download the checkpointinto the root of MarineGPT
+4- Download the checkpoint into the root of MarineGPT
 https://drive.google.com/file/d/1udhmjDQfx3zmyXROd6-iQN60zxpIccxS/view?usp=sharing
 4- Run
 ```